 Cook It Yourself Food

-Some Korean dishes are served uncooked where you have to fry, cook, or boil it on the spot.
+Some Korean dishes are served uncooked, where you have to fry, cook, or boil it on the spot.
 Dishes like bibimbap, samgyeopsal, and budae jjigae allow you to prepare your meals according to your preference.
-Although you are enjoying the Korean culture, if you are unsure about a dish in a Korean restaurant, feel free to call ‘Sajangnim,’ the owner, and ask about it.
+Although you enjoy Korean culture, if you are unsure about a dish in a Korean restaurant, feel free to call ‘Sajangnim,’ the owner, and ask about it.

 Water at the End of the Meal

-If you want to eat like a local in a restaurant, then wait until the end of the meal to drink water.
-According to the Korean culture and customs, locals believe that drinking too much water in between meals is bad for digestion.
+If you want to eat like a local in a restaurant, wait until the meal’s end to drink water.
+According to Korean culture and customs, locals believe drinking too much water between meals is bad for digestion.

 Check Please!

-By the end of the meal, you can find the bill typically on your table.
+You can find the bill typically on your table by the end of the meal.
 It can also be placed on the seating divider or hanging on the table leg.
 You will have to bring the check to the front door so that you can pay on your way out.
 You should not hand over your credit card to the server for paying the bill.

 Unlike restaurants in the US, there is no need to tip, and they don’t expect you to tip them.
 The service fee is included in the bill.